turingschool/backend-curriculum-site/module1/syllabus.md

 In order to practice for the Final Paired Assessment in week 6, students will participate in the Mid Module Paired Assessment in week 3.

-Students can reference [This Example](https://github.com/turingschool-examples/pets_and_customers) of a paired assessment.
+Students can reference [this Example](https://github.com/turingschool-examples/pets_and_customers) of a paired assessment.

 ## Scores